-The monthly mean ozone values in Fig. 8 show the seasonal ozone variation and long-term changes that the ANN must cope with and that should be reflected in the reconstructed erythemal und UV-B radiation.
+The monthly mean ozone values in Fig. 8 show the seasonal ozone variation and long-term changes as well as short-term effects from volcano eruptions as in 1963 (Mt.
+Agung/Indonesia), 1982 (El Chichon/Mexico) and 1991 (Mt.
+Pinatubo/Philippines) that the ANN must cope with and that should be reflected in the reconstructed erythemal und UV-B radiation.

-Reconstruction of UV irradiation by Artificial Neural Networks (ANN)
+3 Reconstruction of UV irradiation by Artificial Neural Networks (ANN)

-The ANN method 3.1
+3.1 The ANN method